SchumacherFM/Anonygento/README.md

 - Ask for a different database before running the anonymization process
 - Assign a store view to a locale to get e.g. country specific random names.
 - Run via backend instead of shell.
 Use a nice ajax updater.
+- Restore created_at and updated_at columns / attributes
 - Anonymize all prices

 About